noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

   \end{pmatrix}\;,
 $$
 we can use `T = Tridiagonal(a,b,c)`.
-The rest you need to know about vectors and matrices we will introduce along the way.
+The rest we need to know about vectors and matrices we will introduce along the way.

 \exercise{
 1. Create a sparse matrix $\mathbf{T}\in\mathbb{R}^{10 \times 10}$ of the form